-But the reality is that we’re lost in the superficial, and eventually, something new will come along and catch our eye, and off into another Rabbit Hole we’ll fall.
+But the reality is that we’re lost in a surface world full of superficiality, and eventually, something new will come along and catch our eye, and off into another Rabbit Hole we’ll fall.

 Thankfully, there are paths out there that are aligned with a deeper form of spirituality – and all of them lead to Self-Realization in one way or another.

-If you’re not quite sure what the hell Self-Realization is, or how to experience it, stick around.
+If you’re not quite sure what the hell Self-Realization is, or how to experience it, keep reading.

 What is Self-Realization?

-There are two definitions of Self-Realization: one is secular, the other is spiritual.
+There are two definitions of Self-Realization: one is secular, and the other is spiritual.

 Here we have two strangely conflicting definitions from the East and West.

 Which definition is correct?

 Actually, neither definition is right or wrong: both are equally relevant as they uphold, and relate to, each other.
 I’ll explain why next.